jmcnamara/XlsxWriter/CONTRIBUTING.md

 See the [Travis CI Getting Started](http://about.travis-ci.org/docs/user/getting-started/) instructions.

-You only have to do steps 1 and 2.
-Step 3, creating a `.travis.yml` file, is already done in the XlsxWriter repo.
+Note there is already a `.travis.yml` file in the XlsxWriter repo so that doesn't need to be created.

 ### Writing Tests